edwardmcarl/sec-10-k-scraper/README.md

 - `renderer`, for the actual renderer process.
 To understand the distinction between these three kinds of code, check out the documentation for [electron's process model](https://www.electronjs.org/docs/latest/tutorial/process-model) and [context isolation](https://www.electronjs.org/docs/latest/tutorial/context-isolation).

+Each directory is itself composed of:
+- `dist`, which is for the build process and shouldn't be touched
+- `src`, where source code goes
+- `tests`, for tests
 ##### ui/tests/
 Unit testing will be done using [vitest](https://vitest.dev/), here.